IMMUTABILITY IN PRACTICE

 In the realm of functional programming, immutability stands as a central pillar.
 It refers to the principle that data, once created, cannot be altered.
 If a modification is needed, a new instance of the data is created with the changes, leaving the original untouched.
 This might seem restrictive at first, but it unlocks a host of benefits crucial for writing robust, predictable, and concurrent software.
-As discussed in What is Functional Programming?, this is a key differentiator from imperative paradigms.

 Imagine you have a list of numbers.
 In an imperative approach, you might add a new number by directly modifying the existing list.
 With immutability, adding a number means creating an entirely new list that includes the original numbers plus the new one.
 The original list remains unchanged.